yoanesber/TypeScript-Kafka-Messaging-Demo/README.md

 # Message Processor Service

-A scalable message processing microservice built with **Node.js**, **TypeScript**, **Express**, **KafkaJS**, and **PostgreSQL** (via **Sequelize**).

-This service provides RESTful APIs to POST bulk messages and GET message history, and processes incoming Kafka messages efficiently using KafkaJS's `eachBatch` method for precise control and reliability.
+A scalable **TypeScript-based** message processing microservice using **Express**, **KafkaJS**, and **PostgreSQL (Sequelize)**.
+It provides RESTful APIs for posting bulk messages and retrieving message history, and consumes Kafka messages efficiently with `eachBatch`, ensuring high-throughput and idempotent processing—even during retries or failures.

-This project is designed to handle high-throughput message processing with idempotency guarantees, ensuring that messages are processed exactly once, even in the face of retries or failures.

 ## ✨ Features